 How do you start a regenerative garden?

-To start a regenerative garden, begin by observing the local environment.
+To start a regenerative garden, observe the local environment.
 Assess soil health, sunlight, and water sources.
 Choose native plants, use organic materials, and create a diverse plant community.

 What are the benefits of regenerative gardening?